Links Between Breastfeeding and Diabetes/Obesity

 Obesity in Offspring

-A large study from 22 European countries found that compared to children who were breastfed for at least 6 months, the risk of being obese were higher among children never breastfed or breastfed for a shorter period (Rito et al. 2019).
+A large study from 22 European countries found that compared to children who were breastfed for at least 6 months, the risk of obesity was higher among children never breastfed or breastfed for a shorter period (Rito et al. 2019).

 According to a meta-analysis of 35 studies, breastfeeding promotion interventions do not really appear to affect growth in the infant (height or weight), although did result in a slightly lower body mass index (BMI) (Giugliani et al. 2015).